Title

 Executive Order No. 282 facilitates the transition of the Export Processing Zone Authority (EPZA) into the Philippine Economic Zone Authority (PEZA), transferring powers, responsibilities, and assets, while ensuring the continuation of contracts and providing for the separation pay of affected personnel.

-All funds, unexpended appropriations, properties, equipment, assets, records, choses in action, and other rights of the EPZA are transferred to the PEZA.
+Under Section 2, EO 282 transfers all funds, unexpended appropriations, properties, equipment, assets, records, choses in action, and other rights of EPZA (and other zones under its control and supervision) to PEZA.

-Yes, all lawful and binding contracts, agreements, obligations, and liabilities entered into by EPZA before the Order take effect remain in full force and effect unless terminated, modified, or amended lawfully by the PEZA Board.
+No. Under Section 3, lawful and binding contracts, agreements, obligations, and liabilities entered into by EPZA prior to EO 282’s effectivity remain in full force and effect, unless lawfully terminated/modified/amended by the PEZA Board upon recommendation of the Director-General.

-It took effect 15 days after its complete publication in two newspapers of general circulation.
+EO 282 takes effect fifteen (15) days after its complete publication in two newspapers of general circulation.

 Analyze Cases Smarter, Faster